 2) Sand the Boards of the Patio

 When the surface is dry and clean, you will need to sand the surfaces.
-If the wood already has a coating layer on the surface, use 50 coarse sandpaper.
+So what grit sandpaper for deck sanding?
+According to WoodworkingClarity, if the wood already has a coating layer on the surface, use 50 coarse sandpaper.
 This step is important because it helps to get rid of the previous dye or paint.
 In addition, it opens the pores of the wood and thus allows better adhesion of the new product to be applied.
 If the wood is still virgin (without paint, stain, etc.), use 100 or 120 grit paper instead.

 For your convenience, complete the task with an electric sandblaster.
 For this project, the team had to do two sanding to release the wood.
 In some cases, a stripper or scraper must be used to get rid of the old finishes.
 This step is especially important if the colorant (dye or paint) you are going to apply has a clear finish.
 If you leave defects on the surface of the wood, no matter how many dye or paint layers, they will show through.

 As it is here to paint its wooden patio, it is recommended to use a primer to seal the wood.
 Although some paints already contain some, the application of a primer-sealer will increase the durability of the final result.
 This type of primer can be purchased at any hardware store or superstore that sells paint.
 Follow the manufacturer’s recommendations for application method and drying time.